ultimape/garden/weeds/write-drafts/longform/rethinking-systems/levitate.md

 > "Releasing the Yinyang essence served as the basis for the creation of The Grand Supreme Dark Kais infamous Dainichi Nyorai Technique."
 > [fandom: DBZ universe 'Inyo'](https://dbzuniverse.fandom.com/wiki/Inyo)

 In other news, I believe steelmanned Reiki.
-I think I can achieve touch based healing by channeling aetheric energy into charges along another's Meridians and use it to recruit immune cells to a site.
+I think I can achieve touch based healing by 'channeling aetheric energy' into charges along another's Meridians and use it to recruit immune cells to a site.
 [Electricity Helps Heal Wounds (youtube)](https://www.youtube.com/watch?v=BcT_4VqXhRs)

 I am obsessed with magic.
 Like stage magic.
 James Randi was friends with Richard Feynman.
 They would talk about magic tricks.
 [Feynman had fun figuring out how Randi did things (youtube, audio loud)](https://www.youtube.com/watch?v=lDvu6wz9qF4) Randi exposed faith healers.
 The best magic trick to trick a magician who can spot the wires of levitation is to litterally learn how to fly.
 The trick that isn't...